-The Rogoredo district, in the south-east of Milan, has been for some years one of the largest heroin and cocaine market places in Europe.
-During the spring and summer of 2019, the hustle and bustle around the train station and the nearby “boschetto” (the grove)–where, besides buying, people would use, and even camp–became so conspicuous that it began to attract considerable media attention.
-Things changed the following autumn, due to some massive law enforcement interventions.
-For a few months, trade went on intermittently and with much lesser turnout on the dead track that runs alongside the grove and under the ringroad bridges.
-With the beginning of 2020 and the onset of the Covid-19 pandemic, the business shrank even further.
-The abandoned farmhouse on Via Orwell, where many used to sleep, has been demolished.
-For the time being, Rogoredo's problems appear solved, while the predicament of drug-addicted people is still the same.
-They just moved elsewhere, where there is no news.
-Between one lockdown and another, however, sales have started again, and people began to come back.
+The Rogoredo district, in the southeast of Milan, has for several years been one of the largest heroin and cocaine marketplaces in Europe.
+During the spring and summer of 2019, the hustle and bustle around the train station and the nearby boschetto (the grove)—where people would not only buy but also use drugs, and even camp—became so conspicuous that it began to draw considerable media attention.
+Things changed the following autumn, due to a series of large-scale law enforcement interventions.
+For a few months, trade continued intermittently, with a much smaller turnout, along the disused track running beside the grove and under the ring road bridges.
+With the start of 2020 and the onset of the Covid-19 pandemic, activity dwindled even further.
+The abandoned farmhouse on Via Orwell, where many used to sleep, was demolished.
+For the time being, Rogoredo’s problems appear to be resolved—while the plight of drug-addicted individuals remains unchanged.
+They have simply moved elsewhere, out of the spotlight.
+Between one lockdown and another, however, the market has started up again, and people have begun to return.

 ︎